oshoham/bleep-bloop/README.md

 Probably won't work on most smartphones.

 The original goal for this project was to use ultrasonic sound, but so far I haven't been able to find a device with speakers capable of emitting frequencies that high.
-If you have one and you can get this to work on it, let me know).
+If you have one and you can get this to work on it, let me know.